Keeping your small to midsized organization cyber secure is getting more challenging every year.

 - Follow-up (14%)

 All these terms express some sense of familiarity, and some even go as far as using “Re:” or “Fwd:” making it appear as though it is part of a previous conversation.

 One of the most frequent forms of spear phishing attacks is impersonation.
 Therefore, the most used spear phishing tactic is creating a website with a domain name replicating a well-known organization.
 Generally, letters are misused to fool unsuspecting users, and websites are completely identical to the actual site.

 A spear-phishing email mainly consists of your personal information, like contact addresses, pets’ names, phone numbers, or practically anything relating to you that you wouldn’t think anyone can find online.

-Attackers often opt to play the long game with very sophisticated targeted emails to build a relationship with their victims and gain trust.
+Attackers often opt to play the long game with sophisticated targeted emails to build relationships with their victims and gain trust.

 Links and Attachments

 Many attachments in spear phishing emails include embedded malware or forms where you must enter your most sensitive information.
 Malware generally comes in the form of a .exe file, .zip files, PDF, Word, or Excel documents.